-The School of Architecture, Planning and Landscape Architecture offers the following NAAB-accredited degree program: B. Arch (159 undergraduate credits).
+Auburn University’s School of Architecture, Planning and Landscape Architecture offers the following NAAB-accredited degree programs: B. Arch.
+(150 undergraduate credits)

 Auburn University’s School of Architecture, Planning and Landscape Architecture is committed to providing advanced educational facilities and experiences for students in preparation for professional life, both inside and outside of traditional design and planning practices.
 To provide the level of digital input technologies that professional education demands, students are required to purchase a laptop computer along with a suite of software that coordinates with both studio and classroom instruction upon entry to the second year of the Architecture program.